adam99goat/MonoPCC/README.md

 | `Lite-Mono`        | 0.056     | 0.398  | 4.614  | 0.077    | 0.974    |
 | `MonoPCC(Ours)`         | **0.051** |**0.349**| **4.488**| **0.072**| **0.983**|

-Note that, since our training split is slightly different from [AF-SfMLearner](https://github.com/ShuweiShao/AF-SfMLearner), we supplement the comparison results using the same training setting [here](./evaluation_results/AF_training_split/).
+Note that, since our training split is slightly different from [AF-SfMLearner](https://github.com/ShuweiShao/AF-SfMLearner), we supplement the comparison results using their training setting [here](./evaluation_results/AF_training_split/).

 ## 🔌 Plug and Play

 As a plug-and-play design, PCC can theoretically be embedded into any backbone network.
-In addition to the previously used [MonoViT](https://arxiv.org/abs/2208.03543), we extend the PCC strategy to the more recent methods, e.g., [EndoDAC](https://arxiv.org/abs/2405.08672), achieving the following result:
+In addition to the previously used [MonoViT](https://arxiv.org/abs/2208.03543), we extend the PCC strategy to the more recent methods, e.g., [EndoDAC](https://arxiv.org/abs/2405.08672), achieving the following results:

 | `Methods`          | Abs Rel| Sq Rel| RMSE| RMSE log|  $\delta$ < 1.25  |
 |-----------------------|----|----|----|------|--------|